 Run this rule on requests.
 When a match is found, log an event and reject the message

 Same response as above — encoding '<' as '<' does not change the

 Allow commonly used words in request messages such as: VIEWS, TABLES, ROUTINES, DOMAINS, PARAMETERS and COLUMNS.

 No checking is done for any of these SQL keywords.

 - To add the assertion to the Policy Development window, see Add an Assertion.

 - To change the configuration of an existing assertion, proceed to step 2 below.

-- When adding the assertion, theSQL Attack Protection Propertiesautomatically appear; when modifying the assertion, right-click<target>:Protect against SQL AttackSQL Attack Protection Propertiesor double-click the assertion in the policy window.
+- When adding the assertion, theSQL Attack Protection Propertiesautomatically appear; when modifying the assertion, right-clickin the policy window and select<target>:Protect against SQL AttackSQL Attack Protection Propertiesor double-click the assertion in the policy window.
 The assertion properties are displayed.

 - Select the protection.WARNING:The following options are a minimal starting point for protecting against common SQL attacks.
 More effective protection with fewer false positives can be obtained by customizing the policy to the specific vulnerabilities of the service being protected.
 For example, the Validate XML Schema assertion can be used to block SQL metacharacters from only those elements that are known to be at risk of being misused by the back-end service.
 Each threat protection option requires a separate inspection of the request message; thus, selecting multiple options may increase the message processing time.
 Do not select the product-specific protections—MS SQL Server or Oracle exploit protection—unless the associated product is used by the protected service.SettingDescriptionApply Protection to:Specify where to apply the protection: